 Having a bit of competition is almost always great for the consumer.
-Since the prices of one of the most essential hardware components will most definitely drop, so you will get more for less.
+Since the prices of one of the essential hardware components will most definitely drop, you will get more for less.

-Getting the right hardware: processor, RAM, and quick SSD disk is essential for smooth, lag-free graphic design work.
+Getting the proper hardware: processor, RAM, and quick SSD disk is essential for smooth, lag-free graphic design work.
 Otherwise, opening power-hungry software like Adobe Photoshop will take ages – literally.

 IPS screen technology is also beneficial for a build-in laptop monitor.
-The IPS display panel has better color reproduction, an important feature when dealing with pixel-perfect graphics.
+The IPS display panel has better color reproduction, an essential feature of pixel-perfect graphics.
 Besides that, it delivers wider viewing angles.